gregroyclark/friendrecord/README.md

 - private tables for logged in users
 - front end update with sign up & log in UI flows

+Add some sort of caching to minimize API calls

 Add description of Frontend to README.